 As a private, nonprofit university, SNHU has one mission - to help you see yourself succeed.
 The benefits of earning your MBA in Economics at SNHU include:

 There is a high demand for business leaders who understand how local, national and international economies and public policy interact and influence businesses.
-Through 2020, the U.S. Bureau of Labor Statistics reports employment opportunities for financial analysts are projected to grow by 23 percent, and pricing analyst positions will grow by close to 27 percent.
-Market research analyst jobs will increase by 41 percent.
-Demand for executives will rise by 8 percent.
+Through 2020, the U.S. Bureau of Labor Statistics reports employment opportunities for financial analysts are projected to grow by 23%, and pricing analyst positions will grow by close to 27%.
+Market research analyst jobs will increase by 41%.
+Demand for executives will rise by 8%.

 The MBA in Economics program applies a big-picture viewpoint to universal business skills, preparing you for a broad range of positions, including:

 Economics MBA graduates will find relevant management and data analysis opportunities across private and public sectors, particularly in:

 SNHU's Economics MBA program is built around a traditional MBA curriculum.
 Nine core courses provide a solid foundation in such areas as managerial accounting, information technology and quantitative analysis for decision-making.
 Concentration courses expand on your business education, examining managerial economics, mathematics and statistics and micro- and macroeconomics.
 You'll explore forecasting, modeling, econometrics and decision-making, applying theories to real-world scenarios.

 This course will explore the more advanced areas of statistics and math, with a focus on economics and the methods that are mostly used in the applied economics field.
 The course will build on the mathematics and statistics background that the students have explored in previous courses.
 Advance regressions methods will be used, and a number of tools will be used for calculation.
 This course prepares the students in the Applied Economics degree for the advanced courses in econometrics.